publicresources/VirtualXposedFrida/README.md

 2 - you can only instrumentate one aplication per time.

 # Why to use?
-its simple, dont Walter your time repacking others aplication, while you can run the original one.
+Thats simple, dont waste your time repacking others aplication, while you can run the original one.

 # Releases:
 https://github.com/publicresources/VirtualXposedFrida/releases